sberan/Comprendo/README.md

     gem install comprendo

-#Usage

-Comprendo overrides the backtick (\`) character to allow python-style list comprehensions within backticks.
-It does not do this globally.
-Since it *does not* monkeypatch, comprendo must be included as a mixin in order to be used.

 #Examples

 ###Including

     include Comprendo

-Always include comprendo in the class where it is used, mmmkay?
+Always include comprendo in the class where it is used.
+Monkeypatching is bad, mmmkay?

 ###Base Case
     `x for x in [1,2,3]`